pavitranew/session-7-rest-ang/README.md

 #### Update a Pirate

 PUT HTTP actions in a REST API correlate to an Update method.

 The route for Update also uses an :id parameter.

+In pirate.controllers.js:

 ```js
 exports.update = function (req, res) {